-The Chemistry & Biochemistry curriculum requirements have changed!
-Find out what this means for you, and view the new requirements.
+The Chemistry & Biology curriculum requirements have changed!
+Find our what this means for you, and view the new requirements.

 Students - ever wonder what options your Chemistry degree affords you?
 Check out what other alumni have done post-graduation right here!